 Before completing your application form (available for download at bottom of page), please review the following admission requirements:

 1. Program admission qualifications: To apply to the ATS program, you must possess a high school diploma or GED.
 To apply to the BTS program, you must hold an associate degree or equivalent.
-To apply to the B.Div program, you must be over 30 years of age and possess a high school diploma or GED.
-To apply to the MTS or M.Div programs, you must hold a bachelor level degree or equivalent.
-In order to apply to the D.Min program, you must possess an M.Div degree with 3 years of pastoral experience subsequent to conferring of M.Div degree.
-To apply to the Th.D program, you must possess a Master's level degree in a related discipline of theological study consisting of a minimum of 60 academic credit hours with at least 12 credit hours of Biblical language courses (if languages were not included in applicant’s master’s program, applicant will need to complete BS500 and BS501 as part of the doctoral program).
-The B.Div. program, M.Div. program, and all doctoral programs are restricted to male applicants only.
+To apply to the B.Div. program, you must be over 30 years of age and possess a high school diploma or GED.
+To apply to the MBS, MTS, or M.Div. programs, you must hold a bachelor level degree (in any field) or equivalent.
+To apply to the Th.M. program, you must first possess the specified first master's degree.
+In order to apply to the D.Min. program, you must possess an M.Div. degree with 3 years of pastoral experience subsequent to conferring of M.Div. degree.
+To apply to the Th.D. programs, you must possess a Master's level degree in a related discipline of theological study consisting of a minimum of 60 academic credit hours with at least 12 credit hours of Biblical language courses (if languages were not included in applicant’s master’s program, applicant will need to complete BS500/BS501 as part of the doctoral program).
+The Th.D. in Nouthetic Counseling requires a M.Div., LCS MTS, or LCS Th.M. (grants advanced standing).
+The B.Div. program, M.Div. program, and all doctoral programs are restricted to male applicants.

 3. Church Membership: LCS requires all students to be communing members in good standing in a local church (or members of presbytery without censure).
 There are NO exceptions to this policy.
 Those not yet a member of a local church (or presbytery) will need to postpone their application.
 LCS believes the local church to be God's instrument for the discipleship and progressive sanctification of His people.
 Our programs are designed to be completed within the context of the local church.
 Applications will not be considered until an applicant's home church situation is settled such that a letter of recommendation from a local church officer can be provided without issue.
 Each applicant must have their pastor or church officer submit a Letter of Recommendation.
 The letter must be sent directly from the church officer to the seminary via email (firstname.lastname@example.org) or postal mail.

 4. Mentor Candidates: Students must present a mentor candidate to the seminary administration for approval as part of the application process.
 Mentor applicants must meet the following qualifications in order to be considered for approval by the seminary administration: (1).
-Full subscription to the Westminster Confession of Faith (only minor exceptions to the Confession will be considered; mentor applicants who can at least subscribe to the London Baptist Confession of 1689 or the Savoy Declaration of Faith and Order 1658 will be considered on the condition that the mentor applicant is willing to sign an affirmation stating their exceptions to the WCF and affirming that as a mentor of this seminary the teaching of the WCF will be respectfully and faithfully represented, allowing the student to make his own determination regarding the doctrine(s) in question), (2).
-Master’s degree in a theological discipline to mentor ATS students; M.Div., Th.M., or Doctoral degree in a theological discipline if mentoring BTS, B.Div., MTS, or M.Div. students; Doctoral degree in a theological discipline if mentoring doctoral students.
+Full subscription to the Westminster Confession of Faith 1788 American Revision (only minor exceptions to the Confession will be considered; mentor applicants who subscribe to the 1658 Savoy Declaration of Faith and Order or the 1689 London Baptist Confession of Faith may also be considered).
+(2).
+Master’s degree in a theological discipline to mentor ATS students; M.Div., Th.M., or Doctoral degree in a theological discipline if mentoring BTS, B.Div., MBS, MTS, or M.Div. students; Doctoral degree in a theological discipline if mentoring Th.M. or doctoral students.
 The mentor does not have to reside in a location near you as long as you can maintain regular phone and email contact.

 5. English Proficiency: EFSET / TOEFL / IELTS